“For prophecy never came by the will of man, but holy men of God spoke as they were moved by the Holy Spirit.”

 This word “moved” translates “upholds” and “bearing” in the book of Hebrews:

 “Who being the brightness of His glory and the express image of His person, and upholding all things by the word of His power, when He had by Himself purged our sins, sat down at the right hand of the Majesty on high” (Hebrews 1:3).

 “Therefore let us go forth to Him, outside the camp, bearing His reproach” (Hebrews 13:13).

 The idea is to carry.
 The Holy Spirit upholds or bears the writers of Scripture as they write Scripture.
 The writers of Scripture wrote better than they knew.
 That is why the Bible is not full of fables.

-The Holy Spirit so supernaturally superintended Scripture writers that without circumventing their intelligence, their personal literary style or personality, He enabled them to record Scripture with perfect accuracy.
+The Holy Spirit so supernaturally superintended Scripture writers that without circumventing their intelligence, personal literary style, or personality, He enabled them to record Scripture with perfect accuracy.
 Human authors were not automatons or robots who acted like a computer when they wrote Scripture.